A tour around Lake of Bays has always been a delightful exploration of ‘Muskoka’s wilder side.’

 The Lake of Bays Scenic Route showcases several spots outdoor adventurers should check out, no matter what your level of fitness.

 Located just outside of Dwight, the Limberlost Forest and Wilderness Reserve contains 20 private lakes and over 70 km of trails for hiking, biking, skiing and snowshoeing that are open to the public.
 The Reserve hosts the annual Limberlost Challenge trail running race July 7, with 14, 28 and 56 km distances.

 Hike up the Dorset Lookout Tower for the most spectacular view of Lake of Bays.
 A three-season jewel, during the fall the reds, yellows and oranges of the leaves will take your breath away.

-Circle Lake of Bays from the saddle of your bike in the annual Spin the Lakes cycle tour.
+Circle Lake of Bays from the saddle of your bike this May 26th in the annual Spin the Lakes cycle tour.
 With routes ranging from 20 km to 165 km, Spin the Lakes is perhaps the most gruelling but rewarding way to experience the Lake of Bays Scenic Route.

 If golf is your passion, be sure to book a round at Bigwin Island.
 You will be shuttled by ferry to the site of the historic Bigwin Inn to play the championship 18-hole course that drapes over the island’s rugged landscape.

 SS Bigwin Canada 150 Community Barbeque – June 9